tadeaustria/satisfactory-calculator/README.md

 ### Updates:

+* 01.06.2021
-* 01.06.2021 - Change to circular Sankey diagram.
+  * Change to circular Sankey diagram.
 Has some effect on visualization alignment.
-Byproducts now included in calculations and visualization.
+  * Byproducts now included in calculations and visualization.
+* 04.11.2021
+  * Fixing receipe resolution with manual ingredient
+  * Introduction of new *manual* building
+  * Fixes of chosen pipe in URL-settings
+  * Some error fixes in backwards compatibility with older data files

 ## Known issues